-As shown on the charts below, overall merger and acquisition activity has generally increased over the last five years.
-While the transaction volume in the latest quarter increased over the reported level in Q2’ 2016, it remained below $500 billion and deal count declined slightly.
+As shown on the charts below, 2016 quarterly merger and acquisition activity was down from prior year-over-year activity in each quarter, except for Q4’ 2016.
+Transaction volume in the latest quarter increased to an observed period high of just over $700 billion.
 The spike in transaction volume in the latest period is the result of several large deals announced during the quarter.

 The Delaware Court of Chancery recently determined the value of ISN Software Corporation stock to be $98,783 per share, 158% more than the merger price.
 ISN did not rely on a financial advisor, investment bank, or fairness opinion, but self-determined that its stock was fairly valued at $38,317 per share.
 Petitioners Polaris and Ad-Venture objected, and promptly filed suit.
 With experts for all parties submitting wildly different valuations, the Vice Chancellor was forced to rely on his own, hybrid discounted cash flow (“DCF”) analysis, and ultimately pegged ISN’s fair value well above the merger price.
 Litigators would be remiss in neglecting to glean insight from the published opinion, which covers critical valuation parameters, including cash flow projections and discount rate factors.